-Even though no prior exams passed are necessary to follow the course, in order to understand the elements of the course, the student should have basic knowledge of general nursing, clinical nursing, anesthesiology and pharmacology, biology, biochemistry, physiology, anatomy, physiopathology, semeiotics, and medical pathology.
+Even though no prior exams passed are necessary to follow the course, in order to understand the elements of the course, the student should have basic knowledge of general nursing, clinical nursing, biology, biochemistry, physiology, anatomy, physiopathology, semeiotics, and medical pathology.
 The student will have to know the method and timing of the main surgical procedures.